 How to Pay

-Commission should be paid as close to the sale as possible—period.
+The commission should be paid as close to the sale as possible—period.
 Sales should also be paid on the PO (when the deal was actually closed and the order was received)—not paid when shipping gets around to sending product, or be at the mercy of accounts receivable gets around to collecting (sales did their job and should not be at the mercy of an accounting department that does not have the same motivations (they get most of their total pay regardless).
 Bonus accounts receivable if you want faster collections.
-However, if there is a cash flow issue, then commission should be paid when the check hits the bank.
+However, if there is a cash flow issue, then the commission should be paid when the check hits the bank.

 Typical scenarios include: